MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/hyper-v/New-VM.md

 ### -GuestStateIsolationType

-Specifies the level of security for the virtual machine being created.
+Specifies the level of isolation for the virtual machine being created.
 Acceptable values are:

-- `TrustedLaunch`: Enables Trusted Launch security feature for the virtual machine.
+- `TrustedLaunch`: Enables guest state isolation and Trusted Launch security features for the virtual machine.
-- `VBS`: Enables Virtualization Based Security (VBS) for the virtual machine.
+- `VBS`: Enables Virtualization Based Security (VBS) isolation for the virtual machine.
-- `SNP`: Enables System and Network Protection (SNP) for the virtual machine.
+- `SNP`: Enables AMD Secure Encrypted Virtualization-Secure Nested Paging (SEV-SNP) isolation for the virtual machine.
-- `TDX`: Enables Trusted Execution (TDX) for the virtual machine.
+- `TDX`: Enables Intel Trust Domain Extensions (TDX) isolation for the virtual machine.
 - `Disabled`: Disables all guest state isolation features for the virtual machine.

 ```yaml